4 most popular spread betting strategies

 Market trend spread betting strategy

-In a trending market, price moves in a clear uptrend or downtrend.
-The way to identify the upward or downward trend is by how prices move.
+In a trending market, prices move in a clear uptrend or downtrend.
+The way prices move identifies the upward or downward trend.

 For an uptrend, prices are making higher highs and higher lows.
 And for a downtrend, prices are making lower highs and lower lows.
 You could also draw a trend line connecting all the higher lows in an uptrend while connecting all the lower highs in a downtrend.

 Using this strategy, you could predict where the following reaction might happen based on the trend.
-For instance, when the price is creating a new higher low in an uptrend, that might indicate that the trend is continuing to rise.
+For instance, when the price creates a new higher low in an uptrend, that might indicate that the trend might continue upward.

 You could open a trade once the new higher low has formed and the price is moving back up again.
 If the price is not creating a new higher high, that might mean the trend has been broken, but we’ll cover that later in the reversal section.

-The market trend trading strategy might attract longer-term traders because they can follow the market’s momentum.
+The trend trading strategy might attract longer-term traders because it allows them to follow the market’s momentum.
 However, that’s not to say short-term traders can’t benefit from this strategy.

-You could also utilise other technical indicators like moving averages or the moving average convergence divergence (MACD) to get a better indication of market movements.
+You could also use other technical indicators, such as moving averages or the moving average convergence divergence (MACD), to better understand market movements.

 You could use this strategy in a bull or bear market.